Fudgy One Bowl Brownies (Better Than Box Mix)

 1 teaspoon vanilla extract

-4 ounces semi-sweet chocolate, melted
+4 ounces semi-sweet chocolate, melted – ghirardelli are the best!

 ¾ cup unsweetened cocoa powder

-(Dutch-process cocoa recommended for a richer flavor)
+(Dutch-process cocoa recommended for a deeper flavor)

 1 cup + 2 tablespoons all-purpose flour